 Log in to Member Online.

-Before making personal after-tax contributions, you should know that there are caps to how much you can contribute to super in a financial year.
-If you are over this cap, you may have to pay extra tax.
+There are limits to how much you can contribute to super in a financial year, called contributions caps.
+If you go over these caps, you may need to pay extra tax.

 Claim a tax deduction for personal after-tax contributions

 You may be able to claim a tax deduction if during the financial year:

 - you've made personal contributions to your super